alej0varas/patricie/README.rst

 - [ ] Play from stored urls
 - [ ] Allow to set url on GUI
 - [ ] Store last played song and possition
+- [ ] Normalize URLs http to https and add trailing '/'